-Successful applicants selected by the Scientific Advisory Committee will travel to Sydney for a residency in the Institute, which will offer international mathematicians the chance to focus on research without the usual demands of teaching and administration.
+Successful applicants selected by the Scientific Advisory Committee travel to Sydney for a residency in the Institute, which offers international mathematicians the chance to focus on research without the usual demands of teaching and administration.

-The University of Sydney is already a leader in mathematics research, being the only Australian university to have received a rating of 5 out of 5 for research in Mathematical Sciences in all three of the federal government’s Excellence in Research for Australia (ERA) rounds.
-The Institute’s visitor program will greatly expand the existing visitor program of the School of Mathematics and Statistics, bringing more long-term visitors and attracting more of the most important international researchers.
+The University of Sydney is a leader in mathematics and statistics research, being the only Australian university to have received a rating of 5 out of 5 for research in Mathematical Sciences in all four of the federal government’s Excellence in Research for Australia (ERA) rounds.
+The Institute’s visitors primarily work with the researchers in the School of Mathematics and Statistics.

 It is through undertaking collaborative mathematical sciences research that real creativity occurs – this is at the heart of the Sydney Mathematical Research Institute.